uber/kraken/README.md

 simply as the distribution layer.

 Kraken has been in production at Uber since early 2018.
-In our busiest cluster, Kraken distributes 1 million+ blobs per day, and 100k among which are 1G+ blobs.
+In our busiest cluster, Kraken distributes more than 1 million blobs per day, of which 100k are 1G+ blobs.
 At its peak production load, Kraken distributes 20K 100MB-1G blobs in under 30 sec.

 Below is the visualization of a small Kraken cluster at work: